asantos00/website/content/blog/yes-tdd-does-apply-to-your-usecase.md

 A failed test, no surprises.
 What should we do next?
 The tests **are guiding us** by saying `axios.get` wasn't called.

-Let's try to code the API client method that calls `axios.get` on the `services/api.ts` file.
+Let's go to the API client method that should be doing a `GET` request, on the `services/api.ts` file.

 **Suggestion**: Keep a window on the side with our test watch command running.